Amogh9341/Credit_Card_Churn/README.md

-# Credit Card Churn Prediction
+# Credit Card Churn Prediction(All below is just rubbish will make a new one)

 1. Problem Statement
 A bank need to know what set of people are probable of quitting on Credit Card.
 To ensure that people don't leave and avoid future lossses.